 - Preheat your oven to 180°C. Line a baking tray with grease proof paper and set aside.

 - Start by combining together the sugar and oil.
 Then add the pumpkin puree and milk, and mix until incorporated.108 g Oil, 200 g Light brown sugar, 60 g Pumpkin Pie Filling/ Pumpkin Puree, 80 ml Plant based milk

-- Next mix in your dry ingredients, and finally fold in the chocolate chips and pastry.240 g Plain Flour, ½ tsp Baking Powder, ½ tsp Bicarbonate of soda, 100 g Chocolate Chips, 100 g Broken Baked Pastry
+- Next mix in your dry ingredients, and finally fold in the chocolate chips and pastry.240 g Gluten free plain flour, ½ teaspoon Baking Powder, ½ teaspoon Bicarbonate of soda, 100 g Chocolate Chips, 100 g Broken Baked Pastry

 - When done these cookies should be slightly golden brown around the edges and slightly soft in the centre – it will gain its shape when cooled.
 Enjoy!